Face Detection & Verification

 - The

-Refer to this face matching code for the complete example.
+Refer to this face matching flow composable code for the complete example.

 For best matching with FaceNet, align the face so the eyes are level and crop a square around the face.
 Use landmarks and simple geometry to rotate and crop the face region, then scale to the model input size.
-You can copy paste the extractFaceBitmap for the same.
+You can copy-paste the extractFaceBitmap function below.

 class App {